-The first step in hiring a nanny through us is to give us a call or submit a contact form through the website, and we’ll be more than happy to walk you through the entire process.
+The first step in hiring a nanny through us is to give us a call, email, or submit a family application form through the website, so we can learn more about your needs.

 Sign the Family Agreement

-If you’re ready to start your search with us, please sign our family agreement.
-Carefully read the contract before signing and submitting it.
-We’ll contact you after we receive the signed agreement to schedule an in-home consultation.
-We’ll also send you a credit card authorization form which will enable us to charge a one-time, non-refundable registration fee of $250 to begin the search.
-Please note that this fee is deducted from your final placement fee should we place someone for you.
+If you’re ready to start your search with us, we’ll email you our family agreement.
+Carefully read the contract before signing, pay the non-refundable registration fee of $500 and we’ll contact you after we receive the signed agreement to schedule a full consultation with you.
+Please note that the $500 is applied to your placement fee should we place someone for you.

-Upon receipt of your form, we’ll contact you to schedule an in-home consultation.
-During the meeting, we’ll ask about your family’s needs as well as your lifestyle and values.
+Upon receipt of your signed agreement, we’ll contact you to schedule a full consultation.
+During the consultation, we’ll ask about your family’s needs as well as your lifestyle and values.
 This is the time to let us know the most important qualities that you’re looking for in a candidate.
 We’ll cover every necessary aspect to ensure that only the best candidate is sent your way.
-The in-home consultation lasts anywhere from an hour to an hour and a half; please be aware that in some cases, the meeting may be longer depending on the needs of your family.
+The consultation lasts anywhere from an hour to an hour and a half depending on the needs of your family.

 We’ll use the information that we learned about your family during the interview to carefully create a customized job description.
 Using your job description, we’ll begin to search for and screen potential candidates.